-A cast is often applied to protect and immobilize the injured area while it heals.
+A cast is often applied after surgery to protect and immobilize the injured area while it heals.

 Although most growth plate fractures heal without any lasting effect, complications can occur.

 Rarely, a bony bridge will form across the fracture line, stunting the growth of the bone or causing the bone to curve.
 If this occurs, your doctor may perform a procedure to remove the bony bar and insert fat or other materials to prevent it from reforming.
 If the problem is diagnosed early, your doctor may be able to take care of it with small surgeries.
 A long delay in diagnosis—once growth has advanced or is completed or the bone is very curved—will necessitate a more involved procedure to straighten the bone.

 In other cases, a growth plate fracture may actually stimulate growth so that the injured bone ends up longer than its opposite, uninjured limb.
 If this occurs, surgery can help achieve a more even length.

-A child's bones heal quickly, but a growth plate fracture can still take several weeks to heal.
+A child's bones heal quickly, but a growth plate fracture can still take several weeks to fully heal.
 If cast immobilization is used, the length of time the cast is worn will vary depending on the severity of the fracture.

-After the bone heals, your doctor may recommend specific exercises to strengthen the muscles that support the injured area of bone and improve the range of motion of the joint.
+After the bone heals, your doctor may recommend specific exercises to strengthen the muscles that support the injured area of bone and improve the joint's range of motion.

 Growth plate fractures with risks for problems must be treated early and watched carefully to ensure proper long-term results.
-Regular follow-up visits to the doctor should continue for at least a year after the fracture to make sure that the growth plate is growing appropriately.
+Regular follow-up visits to the doctor should continue for at least a year after injury to make sure that the growth plate is growing appropriately.